jstnswn/Cofi/README.md

 # Library

 From the library, users can view, edit, and remove content that they have uploaded.
+Users can toggle between their songs, albums, and playlists by using the right sidebar selector.

 # Library Page Songs

 [![library.png](https://i.postimg.cc/cHQmDLCn/Screen-Shot-2022-03-24-at-2-48-44-AM.png)](https://postimg.cc/XGYdq3wj)

+This section displays the user's uploaded songs.
+Here they can remove the song, or make edits to the song by hovering over the song item and clicking the ellipsis on the far right.

 # Library Page Albums

 [![library.png](https://i.postimg.cc/HkxyJkCt/Screen-Shot-2022-03-24-at-1-34-23-AM.png)](https://postimg.cc/N53MSYFy)

+This section displays the user's uploaded albums.
+Clicking on an album will display the album's song contents.
+After an album is clicked on, the header will change to display the album's artwork.
+The user can make changes to the album by clicking the ellipsis by the album's title in the header.